Louise de La Vallière: Background

 The King and Madame grew close.
-Louis’ wife Maria Theresa, his mother, Anne of Austria, and Monsieur all disapproved.
+Louis/ wife Maria Theresa, his mother, Anne of Austria, and Monsieur all disapproved.
 Rumours spread that the King and his sister-in-law were in love.
 The King may have been advised to pretend to be in love with others, or they may have decided to do so together with Madame.
 Huertas and Petitfils suggest that the ploy was Henrietta's idea to deceive the Queen Mother.
 Olympia Mancini, Countess of Soissons, assisted them.
 Henrietta may have chosen the decoys herself, including La Vallière and Bonne de Pons d’Heudicourt.

 The King fell in love with La Vallière.
 She reciprocated his feelings and probably believed them to have been sincere from the beginning.
-They exchanged letters through Jacques-Louis de Beringhen, the King's premier écuyer (‘first squire’).
+They exchanged letters through Jacques-Louis de Beringhen, the King's premier écuyer ("first squire)".
 Their sexual relationship started around the end of July 1661, after about six weeks of courtship.
 The Queen Mother noticed that her son neglected religious practice and around mid-July discovered the identity of La Vallière.
 She reminded Louis of his duty to his country and God, asking him to hide his feelings for La Vallière from his wife.
 Louis did not end his relationship but promised to conduct it secretly.

-Portrait of Anne of Austria from around 1660 from the workshop of Henri and Charles Beaubrun, after an original by Pierre Mignard.

-La Vallière was described as ‘innocent’, ‘submissive’, ‘natural[ly] modest’, ‘sincere’, even ‘naïve’, different from the women Louis had known, but fitting contemporary feminine ideals.
-She was not flirtatious and did not act out of self-interest, exhibiting an ‘absolute loyalty’ to the King.
-She was described as tall, slim, and graceful despite her limp, with blue eyes, fine, silver-blond hair, and a ‘beautiful’ voice.
-Fraser suggests that La Vallière refrained from pursuing material benefits through her relationship because she needed to conceptualise it as ‘pure’ or ‘holy’ to fit it into her religious worldview.
+La Vallière was characterised as "innocent", "submissive", "natural[ly] modest", "sincere", and even "naïve", different from the dominant and worldly women surrounding Louis, but fitting contemporary ideals of femininity.
+She was not flirtatious and did not act on self-interest, exhibiting an "absolute loyalty" to the King.
+She was described as tall, slim, and graceful despite her limp, with blue eyes, fine, silver-blond hair, and a "beautiful" voice.
+Fraser suggests that La Vallière refrained from pursuing material benefits through her relationship because she needed to conceptualise it as "pure" or "holy" to fit it into her religious worldview.

 In his memoirs, Louis-Henri de Loménie de Brienne claims to have been in love with La Vallière, not knowing about her affair.
-The King saw them when he was painting La Vallière.
+The King saw them together when he was painting La Vallière.
 Brienne complimented her appearance to him, which embarrassed her.
 Later, discovering Louis and La Vallière together, he understood the situation.
 Louis then questioned him about his feelings and asked for his painting of La Vallière; Brienne promised never to talk to her again.
 However, by the time this story supposedly happened, Brienne had probably already heard about the King's affair from the Queen Mother.